YichengDWu/MoYe.jl/docs/src/manual/broadcast.md

 b = MoYeArray{Float64}(undef, @Layout((3,), (2,))) # Create a vector
 a .- b
 ```
+## On GPU

-Broadcasting on device should also work:
+Broadcasting on device should just work:

 ```julia
 julia> function f()